 The Heritage Alliance and the Jonesborough Genealogical Society partnered together to create a beautiful specialty license plate for Historic Jonesborough.

-For information about volunteering for one of the Society's Project Committees, visit our Committees webpage.
+For information about volunteering for one of the Society's Project Committees, visit our Membership webpage.